noumenapay/docs/README.md

 #### General Questions

+- How to test Noumena API?

+**A:** Please provider your IPs to be whitelisted on our side, then you access [https://uat.noumena.pro](https://uat.noumena.pro).
+After you create account successful and create API key and secret in setting, then try example in [https://github.com/noumenapay/noumena-sdk-java](https://github.com/noumenapay/noumena-sdk-java).

 - What are the required steps to get a card issued from scratch?

 **A:** KYC -> KYC Approved -> Apply for bank card -> Activate bank card